qball1809/App-Store/Beta-V3.md

 # ![Logo](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Logos/WebTools-48x48.png) Beta Info
 ## Beta not yet started, so disregard this page for now

+## Beta program

+Yes, we do have a Beta program, and that's your chance to not only try out the bleeding edge of WebTools, but also help the Plex community as a whole.
+Besides that, you as a Beta tester also engage directly with the developers of WebTools, so if something is on your mind here regarding WebTools, then this is indeed the place to be

 If you want to participate in the beta program for WebTools V3, then it do involves a few things:

 ### Requirements